-Following the completion of our two-week snap trapping period, we deployed A24 traps in a 6×6 grid with traps spaced approximately 75 m apart.
-This distance was equivalent to the diameter of a roof rat home range in California citrus orchards (Baldwin et al. 2024), and as such, was expected to allow for access by all reinvading roof rats to one or more traps.
-The A24 traps were loaded with Goodnature[®] Chocolate Rat & Mouse Lure Automatic Lure Pumps which allowed for continual baiting throughout the duration of their use.
+Goodnature[®] Chocolate Rat & Mouse Lure Automatic Lure Pumps (ALP) which allowed fresh bait to be automatically dispensed throughout the duration of their use.
 We placed the A24 traps up in the tree canopies (generally 0.9-1.8 m aboveground) to eliminate access to ground-dwelling nontarget species.
-Following the recommendation by Baldwin et al. (2022), we placed a wooden platform underneath the trap to potentially allow easier triggering of the trap.
+Following the recommendation by Baldwin et al. (2022), we placed a wooden platform underneath the trap to potentially allow easier entry into the triggering area of the trap.
 The traps were operated for approximately 5 months for three of the sites, but for the fourth site that received a longer bait application period, we were able to conduct A24 trapping for approximately 2 months.
-The A24 traps were checked opportunistically (usually around once a month) throughout the trapping period to ensure they were operating properly and to document any dead rats present at the site.
+The A24 traps were checked opportunistically (usually around once a month) throughout the trapping period.
+This process involved checking the ALP to ensure it was still providing bait and replace as needed, and to test fire the trap to ensure they were working properly.